peterdemaeyer/supernova-parent/CONVENTIONS.md

 Test resources must reside in the directory corresponding to the package and class the resource is for.
 Resources common to tests may be in the package root.
-Resources specific to a particular test must be in a subdirectory
+Resources specific to a particular test must be in a subdirectory relative to

+Envision tests that obey a "given-when-then" structure.
+Use the test fixture (the for each/for all and fields of the test class) for environmental setup, but not to set up the object under test.
+Instantiate the object under test in every test, instead of in the test fixture.
+Prefer the method under test (the "when" part of the "given-when-then" structure) to be an API calls of the object under test.
+Prefer calling the API of the object under test rather than having to make package-private methods `@VisibleForTesting`.

 # Build standards